marliesgish/marlies-gish-website/_posts/mortgage-calculator-step-by-step.md

 ```

 ## Step 2
 The first thing I did with my second script was rewriting the variables.
 As explained in the first step, there was no need to return every single variable to its own instance.
 Most of them could just be passed onto the next function.
+Because I thought it could also be risky when re-using these values, I renamed these values in each function that I re-used them in, so they could not be overwritten and the danger was dealt with.

  The only thing I would want to be able to recall from the instance, was the actual mortgage payment per month.
 The rest did not really matter and was only important to calculate in between the different functions.
 This made the code look a lot cleaner and easy to read.

 Evaluation:
 What I thought was so smart, but in retrospect was not the right way, was making my own formula in calculating the monthly payment.
 I tried to calculate the payment plus interest on a yearly basis, and divided it by the total terms.
 After one year, I calculated the remaining payment with interest again, and again divided it by the total terms.
 I did this until there were no terms left.
-The remaining money, which would also be a very small amount, I would add onto the total amount of payment.
+The remaining money, which would be a very small amount, would be added onto the total amount of payment.
 I then calculated the average payment per month, which would be what the person would have to pay monthly.

 ```py
 import math

 class MortgageCalculator():

     def __init__(self, interest):
         self.amount_total = self.get_amount_total()
         self.interest = interest
         self.start()

     def start(self):
         interest_usable = self.interest/100+1